Close Range Excerpt

 “That’s not how I conduct my business.”

 The man blew out a disgusted breath.
 He picked up a customer’s plate from the counter, filled with bacon, eggs, and grits, and threw it at her feet.
 The plate shattered into pieces, the food splattering on the tile floor.
 The guy reached for another customer’s plate, but, before he could pick it up off the counter, Malone grabbed him and threw him to the ground.
 The man got to his feet, his hands up, and threw a looping right hook.
 Malone ducked, avoiding the hard punch, and delivered a crushing blow to the guy’s windpipe.
 Gasping for breath, his hands at his throat, the man collapsed to his knees.
 Malone handcuffed him, yanked him to his feet, and escorted him out of the restaurant.
-Heading across the parking lot, the man pointed at the blue and white Ford F-15 pickup truck, the one that was improperly parked and had the offensive bumper sticker on it.
+Heading across the parking lot, the man stared at the blue and white Ford F-15 pickup truck, the one that was improperly parked and had the offensive bumper sticker on it.

 Malone stopped dead in his tracks.
 “Is this your vehicle?”